Geometry treatment in PeleC

 Redistribution

-A straightforward implemention of the finite-volume advance of intensive conserved fields is numerically unstable (this is the well-known “small cell issue”) due to presence of the fluid cell volume in the denominator of the conservative divergence (\((DC)_l\)):
+A straightforward implementation of the finite-volume advance of intensive conserved fields is numerically unstable (this is the well-known “small cell issue”) due to presence of the fluid cell volume in the denominator of the conservative divergence (\((DC)_l\)):

 where \(k_l\) is the number of regular and cut faces surrounding cell \(l\) and \(F_k\) is the intensive flux at the centroid of face \(k\).